gurkirat20/Sign_Language_Detection/README.md

 You can run this model on your system by installing a couple of things :
 + [Python](https://www.python.org/downloads/)
 + [Mediapipe](https://developers.google.com/mediapipe/framework/getting_started/install)
-+ Python libraries and modules like OpenCV, Time, and OS You can get started by checking out any of the setup guides for their installation.
++ Python libraries and modules like OpenCV, Time, and OS. <br>
+You can get started by checking out any of the setup guides for their installation.
 However, links to official sites and guides have been attached.